armankhondker/awesome-ai-ml-resources/projects.md

 This guide provides a structured approach to building your AI/ML project portfolio, with projects organized by difficulty level, estimated completion time, and learning objectives.

+> 💡 **Project Selection Tip**: While projects are organized by difficulty, feel free to tackle them in any order that aligns with your interests and current learning focus.
+The difficulty levels are suggestions rather than strict requirements.

 ## 🌱 Beginner Projects
 *Estimated time: 2-4 weeks per project*